mpelos/virtual-agora/docs/project_spec_2.md

 - **Agents as Tools:** LLMs are instantiated with specific prompts to act as specialized agents.
 They do not control the flow; they are invoked by graph nodes to execute tasks.
   - **Discussing Agents:** The primary participants who propose agenda items, debate, and vote.
   - **Moderator Agent:** A specialized reasoning tool invoked to perform process-oriented tasks that require complex understanding, such as compiling unique lists from agent proposals and synthesizing votes to produce a final, ordered agenda.
   - **Summarizer Agent:** Invoked after each discussion round to create a concise, agent-agnostic summary of the key points.
+Also creates one-paragraph topic conclusions after each agenda item is completed.
   - **Report Writer Agent:** A specialized agent for generating long-form reports through an iterative process.
 Due to LLM token output limitations, it works in multiple steps: first creating a detailed outline/structure, then writing each section iteratively.
 It handles both topic-specific reports (after agenda items conclude) and comprehensive session reports (at the end).
 The agent must be objective while ensuring no key points are missed, organizing complex information into readable, concise reports.

 #### **5. Agent Personas & Prompting**